notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/architecting_and_ecosystem.md

 ## AWS Marketplace

-- Digital catalog with thousands of software listings from independent software vendors (3rd party)
+- It is a digital catalog with thousands of software listings from **independent software vendors** (3rd party)
 - Examples:
-  - Custom AMI (custom OS, firewalls, technical solutions...)
+  - Custom AMI (custom OS, firewalls, technical solutions...) -  you can buy a AMI for someone that was customized with some OS, some firewalls, or some technical solutions
-  - CloudFormation templates
+  - CloudFormation templates - You can also buy CloudFormation templates that are production ready
-  - SaaS
+  - Software as a Service
-  - Containers.
+  - Containers
-- If you buy through the AWS Marketplace, it goes into your AWS bill
+- If you buy through the AWS Marketplace, the advantage is it goes directly into your AWS bill
-- You can **sell your own solutions** on the AWS Marketplace.
+- You can **sell your own solutions** on the AWS Marketplace if you want to become a marketplace seller

 ## AWS Training

+- We have different types of training given directly by AWS:
-- AWS Digital (online) and Classroom Training (in-person or virtual)
+  - AWS Digital (online)
+  - Classroom Training (in-person or virtual)
   - AWS Private Training (for your organization)
   - Training and Certification for the U.S Government
   - Training and Certification for the Enterprise
-- AWS Academy: helps universities teach AWS
+- AWS Academy: to help universities teach AWS for people who get their university degree, also know how to use the cloud
-- And your favorite online teacher... teaching you all about AWS Certifications and more!
+- And your favorite online teacher teaching you all about AWS Certifications and more!

 ## AWS Professional Services & Partner Network

-- The AWS Professional Services organization is a global team of experts
+- The AWS Professional Services organization is a global team of experts who can help you with AWS
-- They work alongside your team and a chosen member of the APN
+- They work alongside your team (your people handling AWS) and a chosen member of the APN
-- APN = AWS Partner Network
+- APN = AWS Partner Network - It is a network of people that AWS knows are good with the cloud
   - **APN Technology Partners:** providing hardware, connectivity, and software
   - **APN Consulting Partners:** professional services firm to help build on AWS
-- **APN Training Partners:** find who can help you learn AWS
+  - **APN Training Partners:** people who can help you learn AWS.
+They will be able to deliver AWS Training mentioned before
-- **AWS Competency Program:** AWS Competencies are granted to APN Partners who have demonstrated technical proficiency and proven customer success in specialized solution areas.
+  - **AWS Competency Program:** AWS Competencies are granted to APN Partners who have demonstrated technical proficiency and proven customer success in specialized solution areas
-- **AWS Navigate Program:** help Partners become better Partners
+  - **AWS Navigate Program:** help Partners become better Partners (to train the partners)

 ## AWS IQ

 - Quickly find professional help for your AWS projects
-- Engage and pay AWS Certified 3rd party experts for on-demand project work
+- Engage and pay AWS Certified 3rd party experts for on-demand project work.
+You use IQ to engage and pay them
-- Video-conferencing, contract management, secure collaboration, integrated billing
+- IQ provides you with video-conferencing, contract management, secure collaboration, integrated billing
-- **For Customers**
+- **For Customers of AWS IQ**

   ![AWS IQ CUSTOMERS](../images/AWS_IQ_Customers.PNG)

+  - You are going to submit a request to describe your project, and then it is like a freelancer platform
+  - You are going to review your responses and going to connect to experts based on requirements, timelines, and so on
+  - Once you have shortlisted everyone, you can select an expert, for example, based on rates, experience and so on
+  - And then you can work securely with that expert by giving him/her access securely to your AWS accounts
+  - Finally, once you are happy with the work being delivered, you can unlock milestones and then the milestones will be charged directly into your AWS bill

 - **For Experts**

   ![AWS IQ EXPERTS](../images/AWS_IQ_Experts.PNG)

+  - If you are an expert, then you would create your profile
+  - Then you connect with customers
+  - Then you start a proposal
+  - If it is accepted, then you work securely, and
+  - You get paid after the milestones are unlocked

 ## AWS re:Post

-- **AWS-managed Q&A service** offering crowd-sourced, expert-reviewed answers to your technical questions about AWS that replaces the original AWS Forums
-- Part of the AWS Free Tier
-- Community members can earn reputation points to build up their community expert status by providing accepted answers and reviewing answers from other users
+- The other option to get help is to use AWS re:Post
+- This is actually a community forum in which you find your answers, you answer questions, you will find best practices or you can join groups.

   ![AWS REPOST](../images/AWS_rePost.PNG)

+- **AWS-managed Q&A service** offering crowd-sourced, expert-reviewed answers to your technical questions about AWS and that replaces what used to be the original AWS Forums.
+It looks like StackOverflow, someone asks a question and then you get answers, some of them can be upvoted, some of them can be accepted, and they are reviewed by experts all the time
+- It is part of the AWS Free Tier, so it does not cost you anything to access it
+- If you are a community member, you can earn reputation points to build up their community expert status by providing accepted answers and reviewing answers from other users
 - **Questions from AWS Premium Support customers that do not receive a response from the community are passed on to AWS Support engineers**
-- AWS re:Post is not intended to be used for questions that are time-sensitive or involve any proprietary information
+- AWS re:Post is not intended to be used for questions that are time-sensitive or involve any proprietary information.
+That means, if you need a help right now, re:Post is not for you

 ### AWS re:Post - Knowledge Center

+- Part of AWS re:Post portal
-- Contains the most frequent & common questions and requests
+- A place where you can find the most frequent & common questions, requests, and best practices on AWS
+- It has a lot of different categories shown in the diagram
+- You can find more information you can find it on [Knowledge Center](https:/repost.aws/knowledge-center/all) portal

   ![AWS REPOST KNOWLEDGE CENTER](../images/AWS_rePost_KnowledgeCenter.PNG)

 ## AWS Managed Services (AMS)

-- Provides infrastructure and application support on AWS.
+- This is a bit weird as many of the services on AWS, for example, RDS and others are managed services, but AWS Managed Services are actually a team of people who are going to provide you infrastructure and application support on AWS
 - **AMS offers a team of AWS experts** who manage and operate your infrastructure for security, reliability, and availability
 - Helps organizations offload routine management tasks and focus on their business objectives.
-- Fully managed service, so AWS handles common activities such as change requests, monitoring, patch management, security, and backup services
+- It is a fully managed service and AWS is going to handle many common activities such as change requests, monitoring, patch management, security, and backup services
-- Implements best practices and maintains your AWS infrastructure to reduce your operational overhead and risk
+- They will implement best practices and maintains your AWS infrastructure to reduce your operational overhead and risk
-- AMS business hours are 24/365
+- AMS business hours are 24/7 and 365 days a year and they really help you to get started with the cloud and worry about other things and how to run the cloud itself

   ![AWS MANAGED SERVICES](../images/AWS_ManagedServices.PNG)

+- To summarize, the managed services of AWS enable you to create a baseline, then you can sustain, build or migrate.
+They will help you operate your infrastructure in the cloud
+- So this is not a service which you can do from the console directly, rather you have to contact the sales of AWS who will get in touch with you and help you.
+- Thanks to AWS Managed Services benefits, you will get improved security, focus on automation, stronger compliance, reduced operating costs as you are dealing with experts, simplified management, and frictionless innovation